gurudattvshenoy/api_automation/README.md

 This will run the tests and generates html reports in reports folder and execution logs will reside in logs folder for tracing the execution.

 Tests automated are
 1. Create User:

-POST REST call to URL - https://reqres.in/api/users Request payload:
+POST REST call to URL - https://reqres.in/api/users

+Request payload:
 {
     "name": "guru",
     "job": "Software SDET"
 }

-HTTP Response status:
+HTTP Response status:201
-201

 2. List User:

 Fetches the user details whose id is 2.
 GET REST call to URL - https://reqres.in/api/users/2

 API Response:
 {